Bjarke Ingels is now designing underwater robots

 Barron frames his company’s effort as an essential part of the global transition to renewable energy.
 “Certainly I’m of the view that extractive industries have to stop one day in the future,” says Barron.
 “But before that can happen, we need to have a massive injection of these important base metals in order to build batteries, because of course once they’re in the system, they will be recycled for generations to come.”
 For now, though, recycling batteries is still complicated.

-The Metals Company has three licenses for mining on what it describes as less than 1% of the ocean floor, and its efforts are being supported by the island nations of Kiribati, Nauru, and Tonga—low-lying countries that are facing existential threats from climate change and sea-level rise.
+The Metals Company has rights to explore for these metallic nodules on what it describes as 0.06% of the ocean floor, and its efforts are being sponsored by the island nations of Kiribati, Nauru, and Tonga—low-lying countries that are facing existential threats from climate change and sea-level rise.
+As members of the International Seabed Authority, their sponsorship is required for a non member to obtain exploration contracts, and they will receive royalties from The Metals Company’s future production.

 Hiring a high-profile architecture firm such as BIG is also part of the company’s effort to show that it can be a different kind of extractive industry.
 Ingels says the design was meant to counter the typically negative perception of industrial activity.
 “You can send an entirely different message quite easily by thinking a little bit more about the spatial and visual impact of how you put these elements together,” says Ingels.
 “For the entire onshore facility, we tried to just sit carefully and really understand the journey that the metals go through as they arrive in nodules and then get refined and separated into the different elements.”